 Community Environmental Stewardship Action – Storm Drain Labeling

-Many people don’t realize that what goes enters storm drains sometimes does not go to a water treatment plant.
+Many people don’t realize that water that enters a storm drain is not treated at a water treatment plant.
 Instead, it may flow directly into a receiving stream, bypassing treatment.
 This direct, storm sewer link between where we live, work, and play (and the stream into which it drains) makes everyone in the watershed potential contributors to water pollution.

+Looking for a service project?
 Storm drain labeling may be done by any individual or small group (family, school, social, civic).
 This program is designed to help develop sensitivity to and stewardship for our soil and water resources.
 Currently, the Delaware SWCD is labeling storm drains in the cities of Powell and Sunbury.
-Contact us for more information.
+Contact firstname.lastname@example.org.